AliMilani/telegram-channel-user-export-import/README.md

 - **Username**: Gets temporarily banned with less requests.
 - **User ID**: Gets temporarily banned with more requests.

-> Temporarily bans last for up to a day in my experience.
+> Temporary restrictions may last for up to a day.

-Adding users by Username expects a CSV file with one username per line.
+The script expects a comma-separated value (CSV) file with input values ( one per line ).
-Adding users by User ID expects a CSV file such as: `username,user_id,user_access_hash`

-> No headers are expected in the CSV files
+The CSV file **MUST** have a header with at least one of the following fields
+- `username` for adding by username
+- `user id` for adding by user ID

+Header values are compatible with the CSV that is generated with the same script.

+Note : The values for the header is hard-coded in the application and is case-sensitive.
+The values must be in lower-case only

 Once you have your CSV prepared, just follow the instructions in the script.